FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2022.md

 Ireland and they currently have no plans to install vehicle restraint barriers

-along this section of road.---
+along this section of road.
+---
 14.

 Question submitted by Councillor S. Keary